Select a language

 But to fully utilize these benefits, a new form of application development is needed.

 Cloud-native development is just that—an approach to building and updating apps quickly, while improving quality and reducing risk.
-More specifically, it’s a way to build and run responsive, scalable, and fault-tolerant apps anywhere—whether in public, private, or hybrid clouds.
+More specifically, it’s a way to build and run responsive, scalable, and fault-tolerant apps anywhere—be it in public, private, or hybrid clouds.

 Public, private, hybrid deployments?